I received a question from a viewer the other day, about the sales calls qualification process once a client has already agreed to a meeting.

 3. Can they afford you?

-I’m always very open about what everything costs, so our prices are listed out on our website.
+I’m always very open about what everything costs, which is why we display our prices in x27 website.

-If you’ve established credibility in the first part of the call, and pushed back a bit in the second part, you’ll be surprised with how many people will be willing to agree with whatever price you pitch them on.
+In summary, as long as you establish credibility in the first part of the cold calling, and push back a little in the second stage, you’ll be surprised with how many people will be willing to agree with whatever price you pitch them on.

 As long as the value is there, you should be able to pitch them a high number and work your way down from there.